 You can already benefit from our small files solution for HopsFS that has been available since HopsFS 2.8.2, released in 2017.

 Since early 2018, NVMe disks are now available at Google Cloud, AWS, and Azure.
-Logical Clocks can help with providing support for running HopsFS in the cloud, including running HopsFS in an availability-zone fault-tolerant configuration, available only in Enterprise Hops.
+Hopsworks can help with providing support for running HopsFS in the cloud, including running HopsFS in an availability-zone fault-tolerant configuration, available only in Enterprise Hops.

 Size Matters: Improving the Performance of Small Files in Hadoop, Middleware 2018.
 Salman Niazi, Seif Haridi, Mikael Ronström, Jim Dowling.